10 Tiniest Towns in Florida You Really Need to Visit

 With less than 700 residents, the city of Matlacha is one of the most colorful small towns in Florida.
 A part of the Cape Coral-Fort Myers area, this coastal village is one of the five communities nestled on Pine Island.
 Delighting visitors with its burst of vibrant shop displays, this coastal village is home to free-spirited artists who have set up their candy-colored stores.
 Head to the Lovegrove Gallery & Gardens to find a technicolor botanical garden and local art displays, browse the historical exhibits at the MOTI – The Museum of the Islands, or visit nearby Pine Island for a slice of secluded paradise.

-Nicknamed the “Town of Murals” and the “Caladium Capital of the World,” Lake Placid boasts nearly 50 colorful murals that adorn its downtown buildings and a set of larger-than-life residents.
+Nicknamed the “Town of Murals” and the “Caladium Capital of the World,” Lake Placid is an interesting town that boasts nearly 50 colorful murals that adorn its downtown buildings.
 This town is not only known for producing 98 perfect of the world’s caladium bulbs but is home to a vibrant clown college that graduates 25 new clowns a year.
 With a population of less than 2,200, its walkable downtown area makes for an outdoor art gallery.
 Just make sure to visit the American Clown Museum and School and to see a large collection of unique clown memorabilia.

 Nicknamed the “Little Town That Time Forgot,” Micanopy is home to a historic downtown area lined with rustic shops and just 600 of the friendliest locals you’ll find in the Sunshine State.
 Considered the tiny jewel of Alachua County, it is the oldest inland town in Florida, where its Old Florida setting preserves its historical heritage of Seminole Indian inhabitants.
 A self-proclaimed antique capital, you’ll also find plenty of greenery to explore after you’ve done your souvenir shopping.
 Nearby Paynes Prairie Preserve State Park offers you the chance to see bison in the wild, where you can also catch a glimpse of the wild horses from its 50-foot-high observation tower.